 Best for thin credit: Upstart

-Upstart offers competitive rates, a large range of loan amounts, and funding as fast as one business day.
+Upstart offers APRs from 6.7%% to 35.99%%, loan amounts from $1,000 to $50,000, and funding as fast as one business day.
 It also takes into account future income for new-to-credit borrowers.
 If, for example, you are graduating from college and have a job offer, you may be able to qualify for a personal loan.

 Most of Upstart’s loans are fully automated, so you can upload your documents online and receive your money quickly.
 There’s little friction in the process—you don’t have to talk to a human if you don’t want to.